Self-powered adventures in Lapland and beyond

-Backpacking North offers in-depth trip reports, gear analyses, ultralight training, thought-provoking articles, and beautiful photography from Lapland.
+Backpacking North offers in-depth trip reports, gear analyses, ultralight training, thought-provoking articles, and beautiful photography from Lapland, Finland, and beyond.

 Writing and photography by Mark Roberts